 Despite this continued gap, though, the highest growth in earnings per job since 2001 continues to be in rural regions.
 In 2017, the earnings per job in the entirely rural group was \$38,728, which is 59% higher than in 2001, the largest gain out of all the county groups.
-The town/rural mix, urban/town/rural mix and entirely urban county groups saw gains of 57%, 55% and 49% over 2001 levels respectively (Figure 19).
+The town/rural mix, urban/town/rural mix and entirely urban county groups saw gains of 57%, 55% and 49% over 2001 levels respectively (Figure 16).

-Figure 19: Despite the increasing gap in earnings per job between rural and urban areas, the largest increases in earnings have taken place in rural regions of the state.
+Figure 16: Despite the increasing gap in earnings per job between rural and urban areas, increases in earnings among rural counties were significantly higher during the recession, but have since dropped and kept pace with the larger metropolitan counties.
 Data: Bureau of Economic Analysis, Regional Personal Income and Employment